Jim Hines: Track career

-Born in Dumas, Arkansas, Hines was raised in Oakland, California and graduated from McClymonds High School in 1964.
+Born in Dumas, Arkansas, Hines was raised in Oakland, California, and graduated from McClymonds High School in 1964.
 He was a baseball player in his younger years until he was spotted by track coach Jim Coleman as a running talent, and Hines became a sprinter.
-At the 1968 US national championships in Sacramento, California, Hines became the first man to break the ten second barrier in the 100-meter race, setting 9.9 (manual timing), with an electronic time of 10.03 – two other athletes, Ronnie Ray Smith behind him (electronic time 10.13) and Charles Greene on the other semi-final (electronic time 10.09) having the same official clocking.
-That evening of June 20, 1968, at Hughes Stadium has been dubbed by track and field historians as the "Night of Speed."
+At the 1968 U.S. national championships in Sacramento, California, Hines became the first man to break the ten second barrier in the 100-metre race, setting 9.9 (manual timing), with an electronic time of 10.03 – two other athletes, Ronnie Ray Smith behind him (electronic time 10.13) and Charles Greene on the other semi-final (electronic time 10.09) having the same official clocking.
+That evening of June 20, 1968, at Hughes Stadium has been dubbed by track and field historians as the "Night of Speed".
 Hines attended Texas Southern University in Houston, Texas.
 He was a member of the Texas Southern University Tigers track team.